nuprl/Ocelot/docs/index.md

 ---
-title: The Ocelot JavaScript Programming Environment
+title: The Ocelot IDE for JavaScript
 ---

 ![Image of Ocelot](./ocelot-robot-screenshot.jpg)